dejaq/prototype/broker/cmd/dejaqcli-broker/README.md

 	// used to connect to redis or cockroach
 	StorageHost string `env:"STORAGE_HOST"`

+	//max no of messages for insert and delete CockroachMaxBatchSize int `env:"STORAGE_CRDB_MAXBATCH_COUNT" env-default:"10"`

 	// max amount of concurrent GRPC streams MaxConnectionsLimit int `env:"CONNECTIONS_LIMIT" env-default:"1000"`
 	// timeout for a GRPC idle connection